 Esa leads on PTBO’s engagement work, currently developing exciting and nourishing projects with WHALE Arts, Open Book and Parabola.
 She is also steering our sustainability approach across the festival.

 Tuesday is a Freelance Producer and Project Manager, specialising in Festivals and Theatre Management.
 Tuesday has worked with notable Scottish companies such as The Tron Theatre, Vanishing Point, Brite Theatre, Company of Wolves and internationally with the Abu Dhabi Science Festival and Adelaide Fringe.
 Prior to this, Tuesday worked as Underbelly’s Operations Manager delivering operational planning for their Edinburgh Festivals.
 Tuesday came to her career through her background as a cellist, and still enjoys the odd concert performing with orchestras and at weddings.

 She does everything program production at PTBO, lining up all of our artists and scheduling and keeping us ducks in our rows.

 Julia Sorensen, Communications Manager

 Julia Sorensen is a poet laureate and a published writer, musician, and visual artist from Treaty Six territory in Canada.
 She has performed spoken word and music at home at venues like Edmonton Poetry Festival and abroad at Berlin Spoken Word.
 She has a Bachelor of Arts in English, German, and Arts and Cultural Management from the University of Alberta and is currently completing her MA in Arts, Festival & Cultural Management at Queen Margaret University.
 Julia has produced poetry events, run writing workshops, and organised festivals for five years.

 Julia leads on all things communications for PTBO - website, socials, and newsletters.
-She’s also supporting program development and lending an oar across the team.
+She’s also supporting program development and lends an oar across the team.